 However, with great benefits come great responsibility.

-You were brought in to take the organization to the next level, but you may find challenges larger and more complex than you anticipated.
+You were brought in to take investment operations to the next level, but the challenges could be larger and more complex than you anticipated.

-With the right attitude and a methodical approach, wealth management COOs can make improvements in their new firm's operation.
+With the right attitude and a methodical approach, wealth management COOs can make meaningful, long-lasting contributions.